dwightjack/storypug/README.md

 ### Render to a DOM Element

 Storybook HTML accepts both strings and DOM elements.
-To render the mixin to a DOM element use the `render` helper:
+To render the template to a DOM element use the `render` helper instead of `html`:

 ```diff
 // components/example.stories.js